 The Principal will ensure that the Hirer of the premises, for any event, is aware of his/her obligations under health and safety legislation and the Academy's health and safety policies where appropriate.
-The Estates Manager will ensure adequate insurances are maintained.
+The Head of Estates will ensure adequate insurances are maintained.